mdolawale1-cmyk/Log-Rotation-Bash-/README.md

 - **Grafana & Prometheus Dashboards** → Connect monitoring scripts to Grafana/Prometheus for advanced visualization and metrics tracking.
 - **Cross‑Platform Monitoring Expansion** → Extend support for both Linux and Windows environments, with additional scripts for macOS.

+## 🤝 Contributing
+Contributions are welcome!
+Please fork the repository, create a feature branch, and submit a pull request.
+For major changes, open an issue first to discuss what you’d like to improve.

+## 🧾 License
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments
+- Inspired by Linux system reliability practices
+- Uses standard Bash and PowerShell utilities
+- Thanks to open‑source contributors for monitoring and automation ideas